trapexit/mergerfs/README.md

 #### statvfs ####

 [statvfs](http://linux.die.net/man/2/statvfs) normalizes the source drives based on the fragment size and sums the number of adjusted blocks and inodes.
 This means you will see the combined space of all sources.
 Total, used, and free.
-The sources however are dedupped based on the drive so multiple mount points on the same drive will not result in double counting it's space.
-It is possible due to a race condition that the same drive could be double counted but it's rather unlikely.
+The sources however are dedupped based on the drive so multiple sources on the same drive will not result in double counting it's space.

 # BUILDING